 John Fogerty (about how the guitar riff came about): "I don't know where the germ started.
 I can kind of remember writing the chords at the beginning of the song.
 Believe it or not, I was playing around with the famous riff from Beethoven's Fifth Symphony.
 I used to tell people that the song sounds like what it's about.
 I thought, by the way, that the opening riff sounded just like the wheel at the back of a boat.
 'Proud Mary' is not a side-wheeler, it's a stern-wheeler."

 Even though Creedence Clearwater Revival was from El Cerrito, California, many people thought they were from New Orleans or some other part of the South because of their swamp rock sound.
 They helped feed the rumor by naming their second album Bayou Country.

 Ike and Tina Turner's version charted for the first time in the UK on the chart dated October 2, 2010 after it was performed on X-Factor by auditioneees Diva Fever.
-For a reason not known to us it was credited to Tina Turner only.
+This version was credited to Tina Turner only.

 Ike and Tina performed their version on the Season 2 premiere of Soul Train in 1972, becoming the first big act to appear on the program.
 The show became very popular its first season because of the dancers, but they were able to book many famous guests in subsequent seasons.